Where Plant, Spirit and Being connect

 Anti-Venom

-Snake are common here and snake bites can happen.
-As the nearest anti-venom could be far by boat, Ayahuma purchases and provides supplies for Puerto Miguel residents (and of for our guests and staff).
+Snakes are common here and snake bites can happen.
+As the nearest anti-venom could be far by boat, Ayahuma purchases and provides supplies for Puerto Miguel residents (and of course for our guests and staff).